flpvsk/filipovskii.github.com.blogofile/src/_posts/002_lastfm_api.markdown

 Recently I had to get data for one of the projects.
 It's music-related webapp, and we desperately needed some rock stars data in it.
 Well, maybe not so desperately, but anyway.
-Just in time, my friend and collegue remembered about [last.fm](last.fm).
+Just in time, my friend and colleague remembered about [last.fm](last.fm).
 Yeah, they have tons of rock stars and .. well, free API.

 API is really easy to use.
 In case you don't want to spend your time on